Tour Length

 Namibia Honeymoon Safaris

 Namibia is one of Africa’s most enticing honeymoon destinations.
-Imagine lying under the star-studded Namibian sky surrounded by red sand dunes in total silence.
+Imagine lying under a star-studded desert sky surrounded by red sand dunes in total silence.
 While there is beauty in Namibia wherever you go, there are many iconic highlights best enjoyed with someone special.
-Make memories together when looking down the magnificent Fish River Canyon, only second in size to the Grand Canyon.
-Cuddle up in a hide and watch herds of elephants drinking in Etosha National Park.
+Make memories together when looking down the magnificent Fish River Canyon, second in size only to the Grand Canyon.
+Cuddle up in a hide (camouflaged shelter) and watch herds of elephants drinking in Etosha National Park.
 Namibia is a top destination for any nature-lover, but to share this unique place with somebody close to your heart is a true privilege.

 -